jacobkor/Project1/README.md

  As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.

- - All playbook, configuration file and this readme file can be downloaded using: git clone https://github.com/jacobkor/project1.git
+ - All playbooks, configurations file and this readme file can be downloaded using: git clone https://github.com/jacobkor/project1.git
  - To update any of the .yml files use: nano <filname.yml>
  - TO run a playbook use: ansible-playbook <file.yml>